 If you think winter is for hibernation, you'll change your mind when you take a close look at our January Short Term.
 J-Term provides you with the unique opportunity to test drive a career with an internship, take a travel/study course, or sign up for an engaging seminar (pass/fail, so you can safely explore outside your major).

 Begun in 1968, the January Short Term was originally designed to give students a full-month of on-the-job experience and test career interests.
-Today, Hollins students intern everywhere from law offices to Capitol Hill, from their hometown newspaper to Fortune magazine, from a doctor's office to the Centers for Disease Control.
+Today, Hollins students intern everywhere from law offices to Capitol Hill, from their local television station to MSNBC, from a doctor's office to the Centers for Disease Control.
 Beginning Short Term 2011, Hollins launched competitive internship opportunities for first-year students.
-View some students talking about their experiences.

 But there's more.
 Many students opt to spend the month in a travel/study course.
-This year students traveled to a variety of countries, including France, Greece, Ireland, Spain, and the Caribbean.
+This year students are planning to travel to a variety of countries, including France, Spain, Greece and Turkey, Japan, and the Caribbean.
 Students can also be a part of a touring theatre production for children, or learn what it's like to be behind the scenes of an art museum.